Gunaikurnai people: Creation story

 It is told that the first Kurnai came down from the north west mountains, with his canoe on his head.
 He was known as Borun, the pelican.
 He crossed the Tribal River (where Sale now stands) and walked on into the west to Tarra Warackel (Port Albert).
 He heard a constant tapping sound, as he walked, but could not identify it.
 At the deep water of the inlets Borun put down his canoe and discovered, much to his surprise, there was a woman in it.
 She was Tuk, the musk duck.
-He was very happy to see her and she became his wife and the mother of the Gunaikurnai people.
+He was very happy to see her and she became his wife and the mother of the Kurnai people.

-In scientific terms, evidence of human occupation at Cloggs Cave near Buchan, has been dated at up to 17,000 years, while occupation at New Guinea Cave in the same area has been dated to over 20,000 years.
+Archaeology

+Cloggs Cave, near Buchan, was first frequented by people by about 23,000 years ago, while occupation at New Guinea Cave in the same area has been dated to over 20,000 years.
+In the 19th century, such caves were not used for residence; they were the domains of mulla-mullung, magic-workers of either sex.
+In Cloggs Cave, artifacts (sticks of Casuarina wood smeared with animal fat) of the type associated in the 19th century with GunaiKurnai death-magic rituals were found.
+Other features of the cave included broken stalactites and a grindstone (the fragments were also of ritual significance) and miniature fireplaces used for small fires of short duration; these indicate a continuity of ritual practice for at least 12,000 years.